ymiroshnyk/neutrinoparticles.js/README.md

 ## Changing emitter's properties

-Particle emitters in the NeutrinoParticles Editor have "Emitter's property" blocks (on top of emitter scene).
+Particle emitters in the NeutrinoParticles Editor have "Emitter's property" blocks (on top of emitter scheme).
 These blocks allow to pass parameters from parent to attached emitters (like particle color, size etc.).
 Also these blocks are exposed by the neutrinoparticles.js in the effect instances and you can programmatically change these properties in standalone emitters (not attached to particles).
 So, you can easily change effect's color or anything you planned while creating the effect.

 If you want to change property of a single emitter, you can access it directly from effect.
 ```javascript